zebangeth/loopon/README.md

-# loopon Project
+# loopon

 A Twitter-like social network backend development, providing essential features for a social media platform.

 ## Features

-twitter Project currently supports the following features:
+This project currently supports the following features:

 1. **User Authentication**: User signup and login functionality.